-Before use, attach the flying leads to the GK-404 by aligning the red circle on the silver "Lemo" connector of the flying leads with the red line on the top of the GK-404, see Figure 11 below.
+Before use, attach the flying leads to the GK-404 by aligning the red circle on the silver "Lemo" connector of the flying leads with the red line on the top of the GK-404, as shown in Figure 10 below.
 Insert the Lemo connector into the GK-404 until it locks into place.

-Figure 11 - Lemo Connector to GK-404
+Figure 10 - Lemo Connector to GK-404